Traveler: Danielle Gervalis

 Visitors are able to tour the Christian VIII’s Palace building which houses the Amalienborg museum.
 Here you’ll see the private rooms of the most recent kings and queens and an exhibit on the monarchy today with traditions stretching back 150 years.

 Finally, don’t miss the changing of the guard!
 Everyday at noon you can see the Royal Guard, called Den Kongelige Livgarde, marching from their barracks to the Amalienborg plaza.

 The iconic statue every local likes to joke about is located along the water in Langelinie Park.
-It’s was a nice stroll through the park and then we found ourselves upon the Little (literally small) Mermaid sculpture.
+After a nice stroll through the park we found ourselves upon the Little (literally small) Mermaid sculpture.
 It was created by Edvard Eriksen and unveiled in 1913.
 It can get a little crowded as tourists jostle for picture position, depending on the tour bus schedule, but it really is a must see and you don’t need more than 10 minutes.

 This area is quintessential Copenhagen, or at least what I expected it to look like.
 It’s absolutely adorable, the multicolored houses were decorated for Christmas with wreathes and lights.